BerkeleyLab/Bedrock/serial_io/chitchat/README.md

 information such as frame numbers, protocol identifiers and loop-back latency are included to ease system integration.

-The protocol expects data to be transmitted using 8b/10b line coding and it emits a K28.5 comma character periodically.
+The protocol expects data to be transmitted using 8b/10b line coding and uses a periodically sent K28.5 comma character for framing.
+Note that the K28.5 comma is always sent in the lower byte of the transmitted data.

 The integrity of each transmitted packet is validated by a CRC16 check.

 While the protocol was original conceived to transmit data over a Fiber link, nominally at a rate of 2.5 Gbaud (16-bit data + 4-bit 8b/10b overhead) * 125 MHz), it could